tarantool/doc/doc/book/app_server/luajit_memprof.rst

 LuaJIT memory profiler
 ======================

-Stating from version :doc:`2.7.1 </doc/release/2.7.1>`, Tarantool
+Stating from version :doc:`2.7.1 </release/2.7.1>`, Tarantool
 has a new built-in module called ``memprof`` that implements a LuaJIT memory profiler and a profile parser.
 The profiler provides a memory allocation report that helps analyse Lua code and find out the places that put the most pressure on the Lua garbage collector.

-//?where to put this paragraph
+//?where to put this paragraph//
 Usually developers are not interested in information about allocations inside built-ins.
 So if a Lua built-in function is called from a Lua function, all allocations are attributed to this Lua function.
 Otherwise, this event is attributed to a C function.

-//?where to put this paragraph
+//?where to put this paragraph//
 Tail call optimization does not create a new call frame, so all allocations inside the function called via CALLT/CALLMT bytecodes are attributed to its caller.